Faizan-khan144/Faizan-khan144/README.md

 </td>
 <td width="50%">

-### ❌⭕ Modern Tic-Tac-Toe
+**Modern Tic-Tac-Toe**

-A modern interactive implementation of the classic Tic-Tac-Toe game with a responsive interface.
+Interactive implementation of the classic Tic-Tac-Toe game with a responsive interface.

 `HTML` `CSS` `JavaScript`